EasyTestTeam/EasyTest/ReadMe.txt

 Easy your work, Easy your life!
   -lize CHEN

+Who was the true assistant at automation test? it is  EasyTest!
+A good tool help you take the dream become reality!
+  -Jianguo ZHU

 Very powerful and also flexible tool!
 It’s based on command line message interaction, and covers almost various kinds of communication protocol.
 Also very user friendly, makes your automation test easy-to-go!